 Being a “government employee” can create a lot of confusion when it comes to a classical job description — do they work for the Department of Transportation or the CIA?
 Well, in terms of car insurance discounts and for the rest of this article, we’ll be referring to government workers of local, state, and the federal government.
-Because of your occupation, you often appear as an ideal candidate for cheap auto insurance by insurance providers, and are thus rewarded with a lowered insurance premium.
+Because of your occupation, you often appear as an ideal candidate for cheap auto insurance by insurance providers, and are thus rewarded with a lowered insurance quote.
 Let’s explore auto insurance as a government employee, including some other ways to save.

 While the position, responsibilities and even physical location of federal and state employees may vary greatly across this nation, there are some generalized takeaways we can use.

 If you're looking for discounts on car insurance as a government employee, remember this general rule of thumb: if you’re a part of certain memberships or organizations through your job, you’ll fall into this career category and thus get a discount.
 Here are some examples of some of these memberships:

 While we haven’t included all the organizations available as a government employee, this should give you a general idea of what kinds of associations car insurance companies look for when considering offering a discount.
 Check to see if your occupation fits into a labor union or organization in order to determine if you fall into this category.

 Some other examples of these departments or occupations are members of the USPS, FBI, Department of Education, Federal Reserve, Department of Transportation, or Department of Interior.

 Civil servants paid exactly the national average for auto insurance in 2019 — $1,548 per year.
 While there may be discounts available for government employees, rates can vary substantially from insurer to insurer.
 Below is a snapshot of what civil servants can expect to pay, using the same driver profile across all insurance carriers in our methodology.